Armin-Nabaei/Machine_Learning/Optimization/README.md

-# Improve Optimizer Performance based on Scale-up Gradient Implemented for the First Layer
+# Improve Optimizer Performance based on Scale-up Gradient Implemented for the First Layer to Reduce Vanishing Gradient

 ## Algorithm